BrianMitchL/weatherBot/README.md

 The wording for tweets can be edited or added in the text list in `make_normal_tweet()` and the appropriate returns in `make_special_tweet()`.
 Additional special weather events can also be added as extra elif's in `make_special_tweet()`.
 Mind the order so more or less common ones are called when not desired.

-Timing of daily scheduled tweets are done by setting the hour and minute in last few lines of the `timed_tweet()` method.
+Timing of daily scheduled current conditions and forecasts are done by setting the hour and minute in last few lines of the `timed_tweet()` method.
 **Note: if a tweet is set to go out when minute=59, set the .replace in the appropriate if statement below it to roll over the next minute to the hour.
 The minute field only accepts 0..59**

 **Note: the times entered here are triggered by the host's time as returned by datetime.
 If the host machine and weather location do not match, but sure to set accordingly here.**